matzpersson/laravel-intellipharm/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## Laravel Vue2 Crud
+## Laravel Vue2 Members
-This is a plain, un-authenticated SPA Crud application with Laravel Rest Api on the back.
+This is a plain, un-authenticated SPA single listview with Laravel Rest Api on the back.
 Rest API can be consumed from this application or directly onto the API.
 The front-end uses Vue2 Javascript framework.
-Styling is with Bootstrap.
+Styling is with Bootstrap.  <a href="intellipharm.headstation.com">Live demo here</a>

 ## Installation
 Clone or Download this repo.
 These instructions assume that you have installed Composer, Laravel 5.5, PHP7, Node Package Manager and MySQL.